adr1enbe4udou1n/blog/content/posts/13-a-beautiful-gitops-day-3/index.md

 `RWO` is a single node volume, and `RWX` is a shared volume between multiple nodes.
 {{</ alert >}}

-`K3s` come with a built-in `local-path` provisioner, which is the most performant `RWO` solution by directly using local NVMe SSD.
+`K3s` comes with a built-in `local-path` provisioner, which is the most performant `RWO` solution by directly using local NVMe SSD.
 But it's not resilient neither scalable.
 I think it's a good solution for what you consider at no critical data.

 A dedicated NFS server is a good `RWX` solution, by using [this provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner).
 It allows scalability and resiliency with [GlusterFS](https://www.gluster.org/).
 But it stays a single point of failure in case of network problems, and give of course low IOPS.
 It's also a separate server to maintain.